Food Safety Incidents

 Physical chemistry has been detected in Chilled Sausages.

-On February 13, 2026, a significant food safety incident was reported involving chilled sausages originating from Germany.
-The Ministry of Agriculture and Livestock has issued a recall due to the detection of physical chemistry in the product.
-This incident raises serious concerns regarding the safety and quality of the affected sausages.
+On March 26, 2026, a significant food safety incident was reported involving chilled sausages originating from Germany.
+The Ministry of Agriculture and Livestock has issued a recall due to the detection of physical chemistry hazards in the product.

 • Incident: Physical chemistry has been detected in Chilled Sausages.